Prolux1/MinecraftMarvelMod/README.md

 - **Vibranium Reinforced Stick**:
-  - Add a recipe to craft Vibranium Reinforced Stick (used for crafting multiple tools and weapons) with 1 stick in the middle of the crafting table and 4 Vibranium Nuggets surrounding it (❌ In development).
+  - Add a recipe to craft Vibranium Reinforced Stick (used for crafting multiple tools and weapons) with 1 stick in the middle of the crafting table and 4 Vibranium Nuggets surrounding it (✅ Done).

 ## Installation